 Skip to main content

-A first-generation college student is any student whose parent(s) or guardian have not completed a four year degree.
-This can be a challenging position, as you may not have a clear idea of what to expect from a university setting.
+A first-generation college student is any student whose parent(s) or guardian have not completed a four-year degree.
+This can be a challenging position since they may not have a clear idea of what to expect from a university setting.

-We want to help students support their personal and professional endeavors with the goal of promoting well-being in all aspects of their life.
+We support students throughout their personal and professional endeavors with the goal of promoting well-being in all aspects of their lives.

 • Managing Stress